This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 • Find out more about Enabling Transport Subsidy (previously known as 'VWOTS') to defray the cost of using such dedicated transport services.

-• Ensure you are eligible before applying: your family should have a per-capita income of $2,800 or less, and you should not be a beneficiary of the Taxi Subsidy Scheme.
+• Ensure you are eligible before applying: your family should have a per capita monthly household income of $3,600 and below for Singapore Citizens, or $2,600 and below for Permanent Residents, and you should not be a beneficiary of the Taxi Subsidy Scheme.

 Some transport operators which offer this service for persons with disabilities have specially retrofitted vehicles that can cater to wheelchairs, including high-back wheelchairs, and provide point-to-point transport.
 These retrofitted vehicles have features such as safety restraint systems, ramps and hydraulic lifts.